 Access streaming videos blocked in your country – IP addresses are used to geolocate devices connected to the internet.
-If you connect to Netflix, for example, and Netflix is instructed to block certain movies from customers in your country, you won’t be able to stream those videos.
+If you connect to Netflix, for example, and Netflix is instructed to block certain content from customers in your country, you won’t be able to stream those videos.
 By hiding or changing your IP address you can effectively fool these websites into thinking your location is somewhere else entirely.
-This allows you to watch videos on Netflix, HBO Go, Hulu, YouTube, and more, all without worrying about region locked content.
+This allows you to watch videos on Netflix, HBO Go, Hulu, YouTube, and more, all without worrying about region-locked content.

 Using a VPN to Hide Your IP Address